DrBaxR/rust-db/docs/buffer_pool.md

 ### Characteristics

 There are two properties that describe a LRU-K replacement policy:
-1. `num_frames: usize`: the maximum number of frames that the replacer will be required to store
+1. `num_frames`: the maximum number of frames that the replacer will be required to store
 2. `k`: How many historical access timestamps get recorded for each frame

 ### Interface